code4policy/2019/day5reading.md

 # Reading Assignment

-Hope you all enjoyed the couese.
+Hope you all enjoyed the course.
 Here is the final reading/slack discussion assignment.

 Please read